Raleigh Summer Youth Employment

 2019 RSYEP Process

-The Raleigh Summer Youth Employment Program provide job opportunities to teens ages between the ages of 15 and 18 who live within the Raleigh city limits.
-Those selected will work 20 to 30 hours a week as office staff, light laborers, staff assistants, and recreation counselors.
+The Raleigh Summer Youth Employment Program provides job opportunities to teens ages between the ages of 15 and 18 who live within the Raleigh city limits.
+Those selected will work 20 to 30 hours a week as office staff, light laborers, and recreation support staff.
 The program runs from June through August and pay is $7.25 an hour.

 The program provides not only work experience but also life skills training and mentoring by local lawyers, law enforcement officers, and other professionals.
 Teens in the program attend workshops on topics such as employment readiness, work ethic development, communication, budgeting, decision-making, and conflict resolution.